fintech-ebook

 Quality is an obvious element and perhaps universal for all types of localized content.
 However, accuracy and clarity are paramount when it comes to fintech.
 Getting lost in translation might be quite costly for fintech companies, especially when it comes to legal liability and protecting company reputation.

 To get it right, you will likely rely on the expertise of an LSP to steer your localization efforts.
-But even when working with a language partner, “scalability issues, a lack of self-service options, and of quality translations provided by major LSPs” still persist, according to Shannon Chew, Product Manager at Remitly
+However, effective translation management is crucial, as even when working with a language partner, “scalability issues, a lack of self-service options, and of quality translations provided by major LSPs” still persist, according to Shannon Chew, Product Manager at Remitly

 In light of this, you should think about your partnership in the medium to long term and work with an LSP that is willing and able to grow with you, according to your needs.